oceanprotocol/pdr-web/resources/terms.md

 \
 &nbsp;

-**1.4** By clicking any button or box marked “accept” or “agree” (or a similar term) in connection with this Agreement, or by accessing or using the Predictoor Portal, you agree to be bound by this Agreement, a current version of which is available at the Predictoor Portal, and which may be modified from time to time at our sole discretion.
+**1.4** By clicking any button or box marked "buy", “accept” or “agree” (or a similar term), or by accessing or using the Predictoor Portal, you agree to be bound by this Agreement, a current version of which is available at the Predictoor Portal, and which may be modified from time to time at our sole discretion.
 We are only providing our services if you accept all of these terms.
 By using the Predictoor Portal, the Customer confirms their understanding and agrees to be bound by all of these terms.
 If Customer accepts these terms on behalf of a company or other legal entity, Customer represents that they have the legal authority to accept these terms on that entity’s behalf, in which case Customer will mean that entity.
 If Customer does not accept all of these terms, then you may not access or use the Predictoor Portal.

 \
 &nbsp;